gitcoinco/grants-stack/README.md

 ##### Development

+We welcome external contributions.
+Please make sure to familiarize yourself with the [Contribution Guide](CONTRIBUTING.md).

 To contribute to this project, fork the project and follow the instructions at [DEV.md](packages/contracts/docs/DEV.md)

 This is built and maintained using [hardhat](https://hardhat.org)